Solar Array at South Cary Water Reclamation Facility

 South Cary Solar Array

-The South Cary Water Reclamation Solar Array was placed in service in December 2012 and has the capacity to generate 2,150 MWh annually of electricity.
+The South Cary Water Reclamation Solar Array was placed in service in December 2012 and has a capacity to generate 2,150 MWh of electricity annually.
 This system consists of nearly 6,000 solar panels that generate enough energy to offset roughly 1,500 tons of greenhouse gas emissions annually.
-Power generated is returned to the distribution grid as a renewable source of energy.
+The power generated is returned to the distribution grid as a renewable energy source.

 During the initial phase, Cary leased approximately eight acres to FLS Energy with no upfront costs or maintenance costs during the life of the lease.
 Cary purchased the system in 2022, further advancing renewal energy initiatives.